-Or, sign up for Craftsy Unlimited to have access to all the classes anytime you want (quilting plus 15 other topics, like baking, knitting, crochet and more).
+Or, sign up for a Bluprint subscription to have access to all 1300+ classes anytime you want (quilting plus 15 other topics, like baking, knitting, crochet and more).
 This is especially helpful if you’re just starting out, but every quilter can benefit from the excellent class offering.
 Plus, it’s a great value.
-Learn more here (and click the Start Free Trial link to learn even more).
+Learn more here.

 These are just a few suggestions to get you started.
 There are many more money-saving tips in the following articles.
 It’s worth your time to look through them all.